serverless/serverless/docs/providers/spotinst/guide/active-versions.md

 ]
 ```

 ## Active Version
-'Active' version represents the current active version(s) of your function.
-By default, the active version is pointing to the 'Latest', meaning every update to your function will also affect your 'Active' version.
-However, you can override the default configuration by specifying which version(s) you would like associated with the 'Active' version.

 The 'Active' version can point to more than one version of your function, including 'Latest'.
 This allows you to distribute your incoming traffic between multiple versions and dictate what percentage is sent to each version.

 For example, say you wanted to test a new version of your function to determine if it was production-ready.
 You could specify that 10% of the traffic be routed to that new version, and route the remaining 90% to the stable version.
 You can gradually route more traffic to the new version as you become more confident in its performance.